-2) If you're a longer-time novelist, it gives you time to actually sit down and write.
+2) If you're a longtime novelist, it gives you time to actually sit down and write.
 Again, it's a specific, focused time with goals, and that's why I love it so much.
-At this point, I spend so much time on editing and stuff I don't get to write often.
-NaNoWriMo is my chance to actually sit down and write a book the way I need to.
+I spend so much time on editing my past novels that I don't get to write often.
+NaNoWriMo is my chance to actually sit down and write a new book.

 3) It teaches you to write fast and focused.
-I've seen lots of articles out there denouncing NaNo for this exact reason, saying that writing fast makes you sloppy and makes novels bad, but the fact is, writing fast is a necessary skill for when you build up a career.
+I've seen lots of articles out there denouncing NaNo for this exact reason, saying that writing fast makes you sloppy, but the fact is writing fast is an important skill for when you build up a career.
 Deadlines, you know?
-Also, for people who struggle to actually finish a novel, this gives you the push you might need, for example, to stop editing while you're writing, which is a no-no, in case you didn't catch my italics.
-Writing fast actually taps you into creativity, so I'd recommend it.
+Also, for people who struggle to actually finish a novel, this gives you the push you might need, for example, to stop editing while you're writing.

 5) If you're not new, you'll still meet new people and spend more time with old.
-It's a whole other writing community, guys.
-Don't miss out.
+It's a whole other writing community.
+Don't miss out!

 6) You can win prizes!
-There are lots of promotions and such associated with NaNoWriMo, if you win.
-The biggest one is that CreateSpace, a self-publishing platform connected to Amazon.com, will allow you to self-publish your complete novel for free sometime in the next month.
-Since I'm against self-publishing, I don't usually need this, but this year, if I time it right, I'm planning on using this prize to publish a compilation of my recently deceased grandmother's journals.
-Good stuff.
+There are lots of promotions associated with NaNoWriMo if you win.
+The biggest one is that CreateSpace, a self-publishing platform connected to Amazon, will allow you to self-publish your novel for free sometime in the next month.
+Since I'm against self-publishing, I don't need this, but this year, if I time it right, I'm planning on using this prize to publish an abridgment of my recently deceased grandmother's journals.
 Good stuff indeed.

-7) You get advice from published authors, through the aforementioned pep talks.
-For experienced writers, it's not very new or original, but it can be a nice reminder.
-And for newbies, I'm sure it's of great assistance.
+7) You get advice from published authors through the aforementioned pep talks.
+For experienced writers, it's not really new information, but it can be a nice reminder.
+For newbies, I'm sure it's of great assistance.

 8) You'll be able to understand the NaNoToons, which are pretty darn hilarious, I think.
 Here's a link to those.

-9) Also, NaNoWriMo: The Musical, which they made last year, and which is also pretty great.
+9) You'll also be able to understand NaNoWriMo: The Musical, which they made last year and which is also pretty great.
 Here's your link over there.

-11) It makes you sound seriously awesome.
+11) It makes you sound awesome.
 Like, writing a novel in a month?
 That's pretty cool.

 12) You feel like a superhero when you win.
-If you win.
-And even if you don't, you've gotten some progress and you're on your way!
+Even if you don't win, you've made some progress and you're on your way!
 Look at you!

-13) If you're not starting a novel, you can go NaNoRebel, and do something else like write poetry, or short stories, finish a novel you've already started, or edit... whatever you want.
-It gives you the benefits of the rest, so you might as well if you're with it.
+13) If you're not starting a novel, you can go NaNoRebel and do something else like write poetry, or short stories, or finish a novel you've already started, or edit... whatever you want.
+It gives you the other benefits, so you might as well.

 15) If you've got a local group for NaNoWriMo, you can go to sponsored parties and write-ins and stuff.
-I don't have one here, so I wouldn't really know about that, but I hear it's really fun.
+I don't have one here, but I hear it's really fun.

 16) There are also prizes during their donation spree halfway through, if you're willing to donate.
-Which, if you can, you should, because this is such an awesome program and it makes me happy.
+Which, if you can, you should because this is an awesome program.

 17) There's a kid's program too, where you can do lower word counts.
-Which means budding authors and more fun!
-I started out there, myself.
+Which means support for young writers!
+I started out there myself.
 I know some schools and classes do NaNoWriMo as a learning thing, which is super cool and edutastic.

-19) For those who struggle some with getting writing done, it puts you in the habit of doing the work and hitting the proper word-count.
+19) For those who struggle with getting writing done, it can put you in the habit of doing the work.

 20) It's a new challenge, and challenges help you grow.
-I like to challenge myself, so every year with my success I up the ante.
-This year I'm trying to write two novels in a month, with actual completion of at least one and a lot of work on the second.
-Pushing yourself forward is always a good thing.
+I like to challenge myself, so every year I up the ante.
+This year I'm trying to write one and a half novels in a month.
+Pushing yourself forward is always a good thing!

-21) Since you're focusing on this one goal, you get a break from the rest of life.
-I don't know about you, but to me, breaks from life is goooood.
+21) Since you're focusing on this one goal, you have a good distraction from the rest of life.
+I don't know about you, but to me, getting a break from regular life is goooood.

-22) The little graph with your progress is super insanely motivating.
+22) The little graph with your progress is super motivating.
 It makes me happy, looking at it.
-Of course, if you're not doing so great, it might not be so happy, but it's still motivation!
+If you're not doing so great, it might not be so happy, but it's still motivation!
 It'll keep you going.

 25) There's a story in you, and it's time to tell it.